Joseph’s “But God”

 At any point during his experiences, Joseph could have become disillusioned and bitter.
-He could have decided that he would just "curse God and die".
+He could have decided that he would just “curse God and die“.
 But instead, he allowed God to work in him and through him.
-He had faith that God would would see him through it.
+He had faith that God would see him through it.

 His faith eventually took him out of the prison and into the palace where he was elevated to the post of Prime Minister.
 Joseph’s “but God” moment was so much sweeter because of the humiliation he had endured.

 Lord, help me to appreciate every experience I go through.
-I know You are using them to change me and that at the end, I shall come forth as gold.
-In Jesus' name.
+I know You are using them to change me and that in the end, I shall come forth as gold.
+In Jesus’ name.
 Amen.